-The agil8 team is led by David Hicks.
-David is a Founder of the Agile Alliance and, with over 25 years experience in the field, he is one of the most qualified and experienced Agile consultants and trainers in the world.
-In 2015 he was voted ‘Most Popular Scrum Professional’ in the prestigious annual Agile Awards which recognise outstanding contributions in the field.
+David Hicks is a Founder of the Agile Alliance and, with over 25 years’ experience in the field, he is one of the most qualified and experienced Agile consultants and trainers in the world.
+In 2015 David was voted ‘Most Popular Scrum Professional’ in an online poll for the annual international Agile Awards which recognise outstanding contributions in the field.

 - Certified Scrum Trainer